top of page

 WHAT IF YOU HAVE BEEN RECEIVING DISABILITY AND ALREADY HAVE MEDICARE BEFORE REACHING AGE 65?

 Medicare is also available to younger people who get Social Security disability benefits, or SSDI.
-Usually, they’re enrolled in Medicare automatically after 24 months of disability benefit eligibility.
+They’re automatically enrolled in Medicare after 24 months of disability benefit eligibility.

-However, depending on what state you reside in, your state determines if you receive Medicare benefits directly from Medicare with a Medicare Supplemental policy which is also referred to as Medigap.
-Or, if you have been receiving Medicare benefits through Medicare Part C/Medicare Advantage.
+However, depending on your state, you may receive Medicare benefits directly from Medicare with a Medicare Supplemental (Medigap) policy.
+Or, if you have been receiving Medicare benefits through Medicare Part C/ C/Medicare Advantage.

 When you do turn 65, you can choose for yourself whether you want to get your Healthcare from Original Medicare with a Medicare Supplement/Medigap plan, or if you prefer to receive Medicare via a Medicare Advantage Plan.